KevinMusgrave/pytorch-metric-learning/docs/losses.md

 **Parameters**:

 * **alpha**: The angle specified in degrees.
-The paper suggests values between 36 and 55.
+The paper uses values between 36 and 55.

 **Default reducer**: [MeanReducer](reducers.md#meanreducer)